 Since 1999 my permanent residence is in Germany.
 During that time I visited most of the major German cities.
 I have traveled the country from the very top, Flensburg to the Alps, Freiburg and Garmisch-Partenkirchen.
 I graduated from Universität Oldenburg.
 At the very beginning, in 2004 I supervised new exchange students as a tutor in my university.
 I registered my business in 2008.
 I am relocation adgent, advisor for employment- and freelance in German IT branch.
 My second qualification is translator for Russian and German languages.
 I have more 10 years of experience in both areas.

 Searching for information in an internet forum is contra-productive.
 The information there is mostly subjective and one-sided.
 There are enough “experts” to explain why your intention has few chances and why it will fail.
 Okay, there are pearls on the forums, too.
 But most information still can be used very limited.
-And the constant chitchat and nonsense only distracts us from concrete steps.
+And the constant gossip and crap only keep you from taking real steps which need to be done.
 These endless chatters sink motivation and kill every hope.
-In a one-word word, down with the Internet forums.
+In a one-word, down with the Internet forums, boo!

 Alright, what could you do?
 How should you proceed in your particular situation then?